HunterSides/dash-challenges-platform/README.md

 1) yarn dev / npm run dev
 2) connect to `localhost:3000/create-wallet`
 3) from there you should be given an address which you will need to fund via `https://testnet-faucet.dash.org/` or `http://faucet.test.dash.crowdnode.io/` to be able to connect to Dash Platform
-4) now reload the page and create your wallet which will be your login credentials for the site
+4) now reload the page and create your wallet which will be your login credentials for the site.

-If you run into any issues, try clearing your browsers localstorage and reloading the page
+***note***
+If you receive any network related issues, close the error and attempt to let the page reload (this can take a while).
+If you continue to receive the error, ctrl+c in your console to close the program, clear your browsers localstorage/cache/refresh cache and repeat steps 1-4.
 ```

-You can view the development server at `localhost:3000`.
-(change port in ./config/webpack.dev.js)

 ### Unit Test